tamaregev/visual-onset-latencies/README.md

 inside MainFolder create folder -
 \HCNL Lab functions\
-keep here the following functions, written by members of the lab of Prof. Leon Deouell (namely Leon Deouell, Edden Gerber and Alon Keren)
+keep here the following functions, written by members of the lab of Prof. Leon Deouell
 HPF.m by Edden Gerber
 LPF.m by Edden Gerber
 remove_line_noise.m by Alon Keren